 Age: 35 (current)

-The car did not drop out of this air this time.
-It landed much harder, with the force of an explosion from underneath.
-In the fading evening twilight, I could see debris from underneath the car settling across the deteriorating road.
+The Dodge didn’t drop out of this air this time.
+It landed much harder with the force of an explosion from underneath.
+Fading evening twilight fell across the reservoir.
+Also falling across the reservoir was debris from underneath the car.
 I had no idea when I was except to say it was significantly later in the evening than it had been only seconds ago.

 The sound of crashing branches littered the evening calm.
-It dawned on me.
-Those were the remains of tree branches from 1991, caught in the portal flashes.
+It dawned on me then.
+Those were the remains of tree branches from 1991 caught in the portal flashes.

 Far off in the distance I heard what I believed to be the sound of an impact.
 Whatever had been flying through the air when it collided with the portal flash also made the trip.